Over half of all frontline hospital staff vaccinated in under four weeks

 More than half of all frontline healthcare staff working across Hull Royal Infirmary and Castle Hill Hospital have been vaccinated against flu in under four weeks.

-Since the launch of its staff flu vaccination campaign, Hull and East Yorkshire Hospitals NHS Trust has seen 4,600 staff, including 53% of all those who are involved in providing direct care to patients, protected against this season’s most likely strain of the virus.
+Since the launch of its staff flu vaccination campaign, Hull University Teaching Hospitals NHS Trust has seen 4,600 staff, including 53% of all those who are involved in providing direct care to patients, protected against this season’s most likely strain of the virus.

 The Occupational Health team has been supported to deliver the vaccinations by a network of volunteer vaccinators, working round the clock to protect colleagues in their immediate teams and workplaces; this has enabled staff in different locations, working different shift patterns, to receive this essential protection.
 The volunteer teams have been vaccinating colleagues during their shifts and holding special drop-in flu jab clinics across both hospital sites, while Occupational Health staff have offered one-to-one appointments in their department.

-Carole Hunter, Head of Occupational Health for Hull and East Yorkshire Hospitals NHS Trust says:
+Carole Hunter, Head of Occupational Health for Hull University Teaching Hospitals NHS Trust says:

 “Staff vaccination against flu is an essential part of our winter planning.
 We want our staff to be protected against the virus so they can be at work to deliver care to our patients in sufficient numbers when we need them.